Here's How to Make Sausage: It's Not Rocket Science!

 I thought I was taking a big step up, but I never enjoyed using our 575 watt LEM grinder for that reason.
 If you just want to make three to five pounds at a time, these will work fine.
 Just realize that once you learn how to make sausage at home, you will want more than that and you might have to share!
 The grinding process with these smaller grinders is slow and a bit tedious, unless you have no gristle in your meat, which means you are using premium steak and roast cuts!

 You don’t have to get the biggest grinder on the market, unless you want to know how to make sausage by the hundreds of pounds in a few hours.
 A grinder measured in horse power is the next step up.
 They start from ½ horse power, up to about 2 horse power before getting into industrial sizes.
-I actually enjoy using my .75 h.p.
-Gander Mountain Guide Series grinder (#12 neck, 8 pounds per minute, 450 watts).
-A faster grinder would not speed up the process much at all anyway.
+I actually enjoy using my .75 h.p Gander Mountain Guide Series #12 3/4hp Grinder (#12 neck, 8 pounds per minute, 450 watts).

-With a ¾ horse power meat grinder, two of us have gotten the process down to four hours for 25 pounds of finished bulk sausage.
+With a ¾ horse power meat grinder, two of us have gotten the process down to less than four hours for 25 pounds of finished bulk sausage.
 (That’s with the NFL football game occasionally distracting me.)
 That includes clean up, weighing and wrapping one pound chubs (like Jimmy Dean sausage comes in).
 The chubs are ready for slicing into patties as needed, or to be used in a recipe in bulk.

 Eight or nine pounds of ground meat requires a pretty big pile of cut up meat and a good size bowl or tub to catch it as it comes out of the grinder.
 If your tub is too big to fit under the grinder, you will need a bowl to catch and transport it over.